Royal Adelaide Show: Present

 In 2004, 'The Wine Tunnel' with wine tastings was introduced to showcase South Australia's wines.
 Located in the Taste SA area, it also has cooking demonstrations and food samplings.
 In 2007, Centennial Hall was demolished due to the structural weakening of its concrete.

 The Adelaide Showground railway station opened permanently on 17 February 2014.
 Unlike the temporary Showground Central railway station (2003–2013), which was only operated during the show, the new station is serviced every day as a regular part of the Seaford, Flinders, and Belair lines.

 In 2017, the Main Carnival underwent a major face-lift with new paving, walkways, grass areas, toilets, bins and trees being added to replace the gravel and portable toilets.

 On 14 April 2020, the Royal Agricultural and Horticultural Society of South Australia announced the show would be cancelled due to concerns surrounding the coronavirus.
 The following year the 2021 show was scheduled to go ahead but was cancelled about three weeks before the show; this is due to risks associated with the Delta variant.

-After a two-year hiatus, the show returned on 3 - 11 September 2022.
+After a two-year hiatus, the show returned in 2022.